ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **3. Videos stop and buffer infinitely**

 Make sure your YT ReVanced Extended is [up-to-date](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#1-info-for-updating-revanced-extended) with the `Spoof streaming data` patch included.
 Then, open YT ReVanced Extended and navigate to Settings > RVX > Miscellaneous > Spoof streaming data > Spoof streaming data, **On**.
+(If issues still occur, try changing the "Default client".)

 > Note that there are several clients you can spoof to, and each has their own side-effects.